eggsy/discord-steam-verification/README.md

 Make sure you have all the required programs and modules installed before this step!

 - Clone this repository: `git clone https://github.com/eggsydev/discord-steam-verification`
-- Install modules with `yarn`
+- Install modules with `pnpm`
   - `cd` to your clone folder.
-  - Type `yarn` in your terminal.
+  - Type `pnpm i` in your terminal.
 - Edit the `config.ts` file in `src/` directory as you wish.
 - Copy the content of `.env.example`, fill the fields and rename it to `.env` (all fields are explained in comments, **make sure to** put the right app ID).
 - Start the bot in **development** or **production** mode.
-  - For development, type this in your terminal: `yarn dev`
+  - For development, type this in your terminal: `pnpm dev`
   - For production, follow these steps:
-    - Compile the code with: `yarn compile` (compile with `yarn compile-linux` instead if you're on Linux/macOS)
+    - Compile the code with: `pnpm compile` (compile with `pnpm compile-linux` instead if you're on Linux/macOS)
-    - Start the compiled code: `yarn start`
+    - Start the compiled code: `pnpm start`

 You will now have your very own `discord-steam-verification` bot and API running!
 Invite your bot to your server and it'll start verifying new users!